OpenZeppelin/openzeppelin-upgrades/packages/plugin-truffle/README.md

 ### upgradeProxy

 Upgrades a proxy at a specified address to a new implementation contract, and returns a contract instance with the proxy address and the new implementation interface.

-Options are:
+Options for this function are:
 - `deployer`: set as the truffle migration deployer during migrations
 - `unsafeAllowCustomTypes`: allows an upgrade where structs or enums are used in the implementation contract (required since [storage compatibility validations]((../../README.md#what-does-it-mean-for-an-implementation-to-be-compatible)) do not handle custom types, so make sure the change you are introducing is safe)